White paperThe Enterprise Framework for Compliant, Scalable AI

 • General IVDs

-The MHRA will only accept device registrations from companies based in the UK, a company’s UK Responsible Person, or from an Authorized Representative based in Northern Ireland.
-That there is a fee for each registration, including updating information on an existing registration, and the GMDN is a mandatory field.
+The MHRA will only accept device registrations from companies based in the UK, a company's UK Responsible Person, or from an Authorized Representative based in Northern Ireland.
+Note that there is a fee for each registration, including updating information on an existing registration, and the GMDN is a mandatory field.

 How USDM Helps Medical Device Manufacturers